laelbarlow/amoebae/README.md

 <img src="images/NSERC_FIP_RGB.png">

-Also, help with testing AMOEBAE has been kindly provided by Raegan T. Larson, Shweta V. Pipalya, Kira More, Kristína Záhonová, and Emily K. Herman.
+Also, help with testing AMOEBAE has been kindly provided by numerous members of the Dacks laboratory.

 ## License